 To create a new link, go to the ClickToTweet website.
 Simply paste in a tweet, uncheck the CAPTCHA box, and click Generate New Link.

 I just followed one of my favorite authors [NAME or TWITTER HANDLE] on BookBub!
-Follow [HIM/HER] to get new release & discount alerts – http://bit.ly/12345
+Follow [HIM/HER/THEM] to get new release & discount alerts – http://bit.ly/[LINK]

-While there is no one-size-fits-all formula for writing an engaging author bio, you can find some examples of author bios we love here so you can get some inspiration.
+While there is no one-size-fits-all formula for writing an engaging author bio, you can find examples here of author bios we love so you can get some inspiration.

 What other ideas do you have for getting more BookBub followers?
 Share yours in the comments below!